DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 the Co-op is the subject of a complaint to the ICO by Big Brother Watch and digital rights agency AWO.[^10Daly_79]

-Everyday encounters and contestations of facial recognition in the UK demonstrate how the public meets AI in the form of facial recognition in their quotidian lives, through police deployment in public places, to its use in schools and supermarkets.
+Everyday encounters and contestations of facial recognition in the U.K. demonstrate how the public meets AI in the form of facial recognition in their quotidian lives, through police deployment in public places, to its use in schools and supermarkets.
 The most successful influencing of